-&lt;sup>15 U.S. Census Bureau (2022).
+15 U.S. Census Bureau (2022).

-Nearly one-third of participants were experiencing homelessness at the time of enrollment, 23 percent were living independently, and 17 percent were living with family or relatives (see Figure 6).
-Individuals who are unhoused is an ongoing issue in California with 44 in every 10,000 individuals experiencing homelessness.
+Nearly one-third of participants were Figure 6.
+Housing status at enrollment. experiencing homelessness at the time of enrollment, 23 percent were living independently, and 17 percent were living with family or relatives (see Figure 6).
+Individuals who are unhoused is an ongoing issue in California with 44 in every 10,000 individuals experiencing homelessness16.
 Based on this data, a disproportionate number of Proposition 47 participants were experiencing homelessness relative to the population.

 Finally, 65 percent of enrolled participants were unemployed at the time of enrollment, and only 10 percent were employed full-time (see Figure 7).
 Given that the COVID-19 pandemic began early in the Proposition 47 Cohort II grant program, statewide unemployment have fluctuated rates greatly throughout the duration of the grant.
-However, even at its peak of 16.1 the statewide percent. rate17 unemployment was substantially lower than the unemployment rate of participants.
-These data indicate that participants faced significant challenges, which is not uncommon for individuals experiencing mental illness or substance use disorders.
+However, even at its peak of 16.1 the statewide percent, rate17 unemployment was substantially lower than the unemployment rate of participants.
+These data indicate that participants faced significant challenges, which is not uncommon for individuals experiencing mental illness18 or substance use disorders19.

-Nearly one-third of participants were Figure 6.
-Housing status at enrollment.
+Figure 7.
+Employment status at enrollment.

-&lt;sup>16 U.S. Department of Housing and Urban Development (2022).
+16 U.S. Department of Housing and Urban Development (2022).

-&lt;sup>17 Allegretto and Liedtke (2020).
+17 Allegretto and Liedtke (2020).

-&lt;sup>18 Berghofer, Martin, Hence, Weinmann, & Roll (2020).
+18 Berghofer, Martin, Hence, Weinmann, & Roll (2020).

-&lt;sup>19 Vederhus, Pripp, & Clausen (2016).
+19 Vederhus, Pripp, & Clausen (2016).